 |Workgroup SOIs due||August 27, 2021|

 |Formation of workgroup||September 2021|

-Funding support for the development of the Biochar Protocol, market analysis, and pilot projects is provided by a Wood Innovations Grant from the USDA Forest Service and a Forest Health Grant from CAL FIRE as part of the California Climate Investments Program.
+Funding support for the development of the Biochar Protocol, market analysis, and pilot projects is provided by a Wood Innovations Grant from the USDA Forest Service and a Forest Health Grant from CAL FIRE.

 This project was funded in part by the U.S. Forest Service Wood Innovations Program.